acaengine/docs/deployment/single-sign-on/saml2-with-azure-ad.md

 ## Step 3 - Collect data required by Backoffice

 The App Registration is now configured for Engine.
-Three pieces of info are required to be entered back into Backoffice \(Step 3 of [Configuring Engine for SAML2](configuring-acaengine-for-saml2.md)\):
+Three pieces of info are required to be entered back into Backoffice \(Step 3 of [Configuring Engine for SAML2](configuring-Engine-for-saml2.md)\):

 ### **Issuer**

 For Azure AD the "Issuer" will be the "Application \(client\) ID" found on the Overview page of your App Registrating, but with "spn:" added to the front.
 E.g. _"spn:00000000-0000-0000-0000-000000000000"_ where the 0 digits are the Application \(client\) ID from Azure AD.
-Paste this value into the Issuer field of the SAML2 auth object that was created in ACAEngine.
+Paste this value into the Issuer field of the SAML2 auth object that was created in Engine.

 ### **IDP Target URL**